csc-training/csc-env-eff/part-2/installing/cmake.md

 ## Test the installed application

-1. Own software installations are not automatically to your `PATH`, which means that the installed binaries (commands) cannot be used without specifying the full path.
+1. Own software installations are not automatically added to your `PATH`, which means that the installed binaries (commands) cannot be used without specifying the full path.
 To access the commands directly from anywhere, the directory containing the binaries should be added to `PATH`:

    ```bash
    export PATH="/projappl/<project>/$USER/hello-cmake/bin:$PATH"  # replace <project> with your CSC project, e.g. project_2001234